AbbyYangbb/CodingTogether/README.md

 # CodingTogether

 Hi!
-Thank you for visiting this page!
+Thank you for visiting!

-You can find the demo of my web project at: http://www.cooperating.website/
+You can find the demo of our web project at: http://www.cooperating.website/

-Happy Code!
+Happy Coding!
 Happy Life!